-In order to achieve the Luton 2020 vision the council will need individuals and organisations to play their part.
+In order to achieve the Luton 2040 vision, the council work with individuals and organisations to play their part.

-We have been carrying out initial consultations with stakeholders and residents across Luton since September 2019 to shape the vision and will continue to provide opportunities for everyone in the town to engage further.
+The council continually works with its partners on initiatives and projects to achieve the aims of the vision following the initial consultations which took place with stakeholders and residents across Luton in September 2019.
+In order to develop the vision further and meet its ambitions, the council will continue to provide opportunities for everyone in the town to engage further.

 The council’s role